Fede’s Guide to a Healthier Life

 The phone is part of the problem.
 Social media platforms are engineered to be hard to put down.
 Variable reward, compulsive checking, fractured attention.
 Heavy use is consistently linked to worse sleep, higher anxiety, and shorter attention spans.

-Rules that actually help: no phone in the first hour after waking, no phone in the bedroom, no screens at meals, leave it behind on walks.
+Rules for the phone itself: no phone in the first hour after waking, no phone in the bedroom, no screens at meals, leave it behind on walks.
 Do a longer break sometimes.
 Even a weekend changes things.
 The first few hours feel uncomfortable.
 Then your attention starts to return.

 #Purpose

-The mechanism is straightforward.
 When you have purpose, you sleep better, train more consistently, recover faster from illness, and carry lower baseline inflammation.
-Purpose doesn’t produce health directly.
-It produces the behaviors that produce health.
-It sits upstream of almost everything else on this list.
+Purpose does not make you healthy on its own.
+It makes you do the things that make you healthy.
+That is why it belongs this high on the list.

 Purpose is not the same thing as happiness.
 Happiness comes and goes.
-Purpose is the thing that makes demands of you, that gives you a reason to show up even on bad days.
+Purpose is the thing that still asks something from you on bad days.
 People with strong purpose often report more short-term stress.
-They also live longer.
+They also tend to live longer.

 It makes discipline automatic.
 Health behaviors that require sustained willpower are hard when they feel like arbitrary obligations.
 They become nearly effortless when they’re in service of something real.